Fevaldivia/Pitch-Perfect/README.md

 called **Xcode** and select the first option named **About Xcode** inside that option you can see the version that you are using.

+# Dependencies

+[AV Foundation](https://developer.apple.com/av-foundation/) : AV Foundation is the full featured framework for working with time-based audiovisual media on iOS, macOS, watchOS and tvOS.

 # License

 Pitch Perfect project is released under the [MIT License](https://opensource.org/licenses/MIT)